watilde/npmbrew/README.md

 ## Why created npmbrew?
 Many issue reports has come to npm everyday.
 Sometimes I spent much time reinstalling several different versions of npm for trying to reproduce the error.

-npmbrew make it easy.
+npmbrew makes it easy.
 That's why created npmbrew.

 ## Install
 Using npm.